cliffs of moher

 Arts and culture — While I haven’t spent a lot of time discovering the arts and culture of every city I visited in Ireland, I particularly liked Waterford!
 Not only are they known for their Waterford Crystal, but they also have an annual mural festival called Waterford Walls.
 If you love street art, Waterford takes the prize for putting gorgeous murals all over town.

-Solo-friendly — I spent 12 days on my own and covered 1,100 KMs.
+Solo-friendly I spent 12 days on my own and covering 1100 km.
 I spent three days in Dublin, then traversed the island by car.
-There were times I was exhausted, scared and wanted to cry.
+There were times I was exhausted, scared, and wanted to cry.
 It IS stressful learning to drive on the opposite side of the road and navigate by yourself, but YES YOU CAN DO IT!
 Most of the time I was elated, excited and in awe of this beautiful country.
-All along the way, I met strangers and new friends who were happy to lend an ear, help me out, chat, offer suggestions and treat me like an old pal.
+All along the way, I met strangers and new friends who were happy to lend an ear, help me out, chat, offer suggestions, and treat me like an old pal.

 Summary: I highly recommend Ireland to any traveler, but for the solo female traveler, you can’t go wrong with Ireland.